What is segmentation

 To better understand this process consider this very simple image:

-Humans have no issue intuitively recognizing 3 objects, but software doesn't work like that.
-What the software has is a matrix of intensities:
+Humans have no issue intuitively recognizing dozens of individual object, and biologists might even interpret these as nuclei, but software doesn't work like that.
+What the software has is pixels, which are essentially just intensity measurements:

 As a fun exercise, you can try to download this image as a CSV, import it into Excel, and use conditional formatting rules to color the pixels so that they are black if they have an intensity of 0, and white if they have an intensity of 255.